-Figures for patent grants related to followed a different pattern to filings – stagnating from 37 in the three months ending June 2021 to 37 in the same period in 2022.
+Figures for patent grants related to followed a different pattern to filings – growing from nine in the three months ending March 2021 to 12 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.